ermiasgelaye/Mental-Health-Predictor/README.md

 <img src="/static/images/corrmatt.png" height="500" width="900" />

-In the correlation analysis we have found a positive (0.5) correlation between Suicide mortality rate, and coverage of social insurance programs.We have also found a negative(-0.5) correlation between suicide mortality rate and a percentage of the working population that possess basic education.
+In the correlation analysis we have found a positive (0.5) correlation between Suicide mortality rate, and coverage of social insurance programs.
+We have also found a negative(-0.5) correlation between suicide mortality rate and a percentage of the working population that possess basic education.
 Countries populated by people with a basic education negatively relate with the Suicide mortality rate.
 Which means that when more people join the education distribution, the suicide mortality rate decreases.
 <img src="/static/images/social_insurance.png" height="500" width="900" />
 <img src="/static/images/Labour_force_with_basic_education.png" height="500" width="900" />